Software-Engineering-Guild/gilded-rose-react-env/docs/featureRequests.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+### Technical Debt Log

+- Our data is currently stored in the React component state.
+We need a plan for implementing a more feature-rich datastore so we can add more functionality in the future.